derricks/derricks.github.io/kids_comic_books.md

 ### _Brave Chef Brianna_, Sam Sykes & Selina Espiritu
 Brianna's father is a world-famous chef, and he challenges his kids to set up their own shops and compete for the right to use his branding going forward.
 Brianna sets herself up as a restaurateur in a city mostly populated by "monsters."
 There are clear notes about prejudice and tolerance and feeling good about one's self and believing in something here.
 Brianna (Caucasian, like her siblings) is full of self-doubt, and uses lots of mean words to describe herself, but ultimately triumphs -- if not in the way readers anticipate.

-### _Zita the Space Girl_ series, Ben Hatke
-Look up "comics books for girls" and Zita is likely to be near the top of the list.
-We're big Ben Hatke fans, largely because of this sci-fi adventure.
-Zita and a friend (a boy, both Caucasian) get sucked into a spacefaring civilization and have to make their way back home.
-Colorful characters in an ensemble cast support the friends as they navigate the new worlds.
-We read it to our daughter when she was quite young, but she recently re-read it herself by doing one book a night.

-### _Mighty Jack_ series, Ben Hatke
-There are some intersection points with the Zita series (read that series first to get the jokes) but this is a standalone fantasy series that focuses on a Caucasian boy, his autistic sister, and a fierce Caucasian friend (girl) who lives down the street.
-The three plant a garden with out-of-this-world (literally) seeds that create a range of adventures.

 ### _Abigail and the Snowman_, Roger Langridge
 Abigail (possibly Caucasian, possibly of color -- the shading makes it hard to tell) befriends a yeti who has escaped some sort of secret government lab.
 There's violence here (helicopters being shot down) along with a frightening moment where it seems like the yeti has died, but it all works out on the end.